I got a call from Bhavik, I look after his equity portfolio and finance planning.

 He agreed to do the same

-Another thing I told him, call all the banks where you have accounts and note down all the financial products you have purchased knowingly or unknowingly.
+Another thing I told him, call all the banks where you have accounts and note down all the financial products he has purchased knowingly or unknowingly.

 We will discuss them later.